Cuba’s Socialist Economy

 In 2009, largely caused by the financial crisis, the World GDP growth ratio dipped to -1.719 and the U.S. GDP -2.8, but Cuba’s GDP in 2009 stood at 1.4.

-Since the Cuban economy is largely dominated by state-run enterprises (social ownership) the country has very limited foreign ownership, while Canada and increasingly the U.S. have high levels of foreign ownership.
+Since the Cuban economy is largely dominated by state-run enterprises (social ownership) the country has relatively low foreign ownership, while Canada and increasingly the U.S. have relatively high levels of foreign ownership.
 Ownership of the economy provides a high asset value and is significant when planning an economy.

 The health and education of the population are important in evaluating future economic prospects.
 Cuba, through thoughtful planning and investment has a highly educated and healthy population.